gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I root around in my pockets.
 Wonderful things, pockets.
 The Darpani invented them.
 Much more practical than wallets and sporrans.
-Twine, a lock pick, a whistle...
-Ah ha.
+Twine, a lock pick, a whistle…  Ah ha.
 I pulled out my spare dayglass lens and flip open the cover.
 It's not nearly as bright as the lantern, but there is polished silver on its back side.
 I swept its faint beam slowly across the steps.
 There's no sign of my weeping stupid sword, but there beside me is Cup's skull.